sanctuarycomputer/style/README.md

     Should you need specific styling for a component that doesn't make sense to do inline, you can use a component level SCSS file.
-    The component should have a top level class that corresponds to it's name, and that Class should corresponde to a file in the components directory.  **Important:** If you need to make a component look different on a route basis, style it generically here, then use the corresponding route file to override it in that view.
+    The component should have a top level class that corresponds to it's name, and that Class should correspond to a file in the components directory.  **Important:** If you need to make a component look different on a route basis, style it generically here, then use the corresponding route file to override it in that view.